ermlikeyeah/ermlikeyeah.github.io/_posts/2019-09-30-weeknotes-2019-week-38-and-week-39.markdown

 Linked: Trust.
 And again, it’s not about Agile or new ways of working.
 It’s about how you _manage the work_ and _how you coach (not manage) the people doing that work_.
 Structure and order and responsibility and trust and respect, rather than rule and command.

-Highlight of the last fortnight: Catching up with Isabelle Andrews at the Department for Education, talking about how things are going on DfE's teachers jobs website.
+Highlight of the last fortnight: Catching up with Isabelle Andrews from the Department for Education, talking about how things are going on DfE's teachers jobs website.
 First, cross public services chats for the win.
 Secondly, a remote session.
 Thirdly, a rich chat with lots of nods at my end.
 Thanks, Isabelle!

 On a final note: Backlog _grooming_.
 Blueeerrrgghhh.
 I just hate that g-word.
 It's just so... wrong.